ultrabear/cpgov/README.md

 # cpgov
 A simple cli cpu governor control tool
+## Notice
+This was made as a replacement for a bash script that did the same job, it is not a professional program by any means
+I placed this on my github as a convenience
 # Installation
 Normal install
 Usage: `sudo cpgov` recommended for multi user installs